ME3Tweaks/ME3TweaksModManager/documentation/texture_overrides.md

 ### M3TO setup
+> [!NOTE]
+> Using the M3 Texture Override system requires you to set your moddesc version to 9.2 or higher.

-An M3TO mod deployment includes the following files:
+Building a mod that uses the M3TO system requires the following files:
  - At least one `TextureOverride-[WhateverNameYouWant].m3to` file
  - At least one `TO_` package that contains your texture overrides
+ - .tfc files if your overrides use external streaming mips

-Texture overrides must be stored in package files starting with `TO_`.
+Texture overrides must be stored in package files that have filenames starting with `TO_`.
 Files not starting with `TO_` as the filename will be rejected, as they could override game files, which is not allowed by this system.
-If your mod isn't shipping a precompiled BTP, `TO` files should strive to be less than 30MiB, every 10MiB of a `TO_` translate to about 350MiB of system memory for a client during the build process.
-If your file is bigger than 30MiB, you should chunk it into a new file.
+If your mod isn't shipping a precompiled BTP, `TO` files should strive to be between 5MiB and 25MiB, to improve compile performance for users.
+If your mod doesn't make up that size, that's fine, but for larger ones, consider chunking your files up.
+Every 10MiB of a `TO_` translates to about 350MiB of system memory for a client during the build process.

 <img width="1054" height="805" alt="Image" src="https://github.com/user-attachments/assets/0777c02c-88c1-49cf-beb6-8297e4a1aedb" />